Discover Lewis County in Washington State

 With an abundance of outdoor recreation located halfway between Seattle and Portland, this part of the Mount Rainier region is a playground in all four seasons.
-Explore these three gateway communities.
+In this blog article, we highlight winter getaways in three gateway communities.

 Ashford is home to the Nisqually Entrance to Mount Rainier National Park.
-Lodging includes over 30 cabins and vacation rentals.
-Summer recreation includes hiking, mountain biking, scenic drives, and the new rail cycle tours.
-Winter recreation includes: visiting the historic Longmire district, Narada Falls, and on weekends when weather permits, Paradise.
-Additional trails for snowshoeing and Nordic skiing include the Mount Tahoma Trails.
+Lodging includes over 50 cabins and vacation rentals.
+Spring recreation includes visiting the historic Longmire district, Narada Falls, and the iconic Paradise at Mount Rainier National Park.
+Additional activities include visiting the Recycled Iron Spirits sculpture park, Ashford Creek Pottery art gallery, and Mount Tahoma Trails.

 Mineral: For the Peace-Seekers and Nature-Lovers